How to create a resume that has impact.

-Don’t submit a job application until you have included powerful achievement statements to show how your meet the job description, and have included the main keywords.
+- Don’t submit a job application until you have included powerful achievement statements that use the main keywords.

 Want to find work that you’ll love?
 Are you unsuccessful in getting job interviews?
 Need job search advice?
 Let’s talk!
 Career Reno can help you.